-Wok burners: some hobs feature a large high-powered gas wok burner that provides intense, rapid heat.
+Wok burners Some hobs have a large high-powered gas wok burner that provides intense, rapid heat.
 These are designed for stir-fry cooking.
 Some induction hobs also have a dedicated wok zone, with a curved indentation in the hob's surface.

-Child-safety lock: most electric ceramic and induction hobs have safety locks to stop the controls from being operated by inquisitive children.
+Child-safety lock Most electric ceramic and induction hobs have safety locks to stop the controls being adjusted by inquisitive children.

-Power boost: this heats up a cooking zone more quickly.
-It's a rapid intense heat that's good for stir-frying or searing meat.
+Power boost This heats up an electric cooking zone more quickly.
+It's a rapid, intense heat that's good for stir-frying or searing meat.

 Hobs come in various shapes and sizes.
-Most have four cooking zones, but there are plenty to choose from with five.
-They tend to be about 51cm or 52cm front-to-back, which means that they'll fit on to standard-sized kitchen counters.
+Most have four cooking zones, but there are plenty of five-zone hobs to choose from.
+They tend to be between 70cm and 90cm wide, and 51cm or 52cm front to back, which means that they'll fit onto standard-sized kitchen counters.

 Most ceramic, gas and induction hobs are about 60cm wide.
 Hobs that are slightly wider should still fit a standard 60cm gap as they’re designed to overlap the worktop.
 The size of hobs depends on the size of the burners or hob rings, which will vary from hob to hob.

 Larger hobs have five cooking zones, and gas hobs often have a central wok burner.
 This is a high-powered burner used for stir-frying or rapid boiling.
-Five-zone hobs are up to about 75cm wide.
-Having five zones doesn't necessarily mean that you'll be able to fit five pots and pans comfortably on the hob, but the extra hob zone does give you more space than a four-zone hob.
+Five-zone hobs range in width, but are generally no more than 90cm wide.
+Having five zones doesn't necessarily mean you'll be able to fit five pots and pans comfortably on the hob, but the extra hob zone does give you more space than a four-zone hob.